Jeremy Corbyn Says He Won't Quit Even If He Loses The General Election

 Corbyn told BuzzFeed News he felt he didn’t get treated fairly by the media: “I’m not going to spend my whole life complaining about it.
 I know what I believe in, I know what I do.
 I never respond to personal abuse of me, because I’d rather get my policies across.
 By not responding it forces the other side to engage with the policy debate.”

-As a result, he said, he urges supporters to try reading non-traditional sources of information.
+As a result, he said, he urges supporters to try reading nontraditional sources of information.

 “I think it’s good that people go to all the alternative sites and check out what they want,” he said.
 “I’ve read The Canary quite a bit, I’ve read yours, I do read a lot of them.”